 If you find your Windows displaying icons on the desktop in the wrong manner you can purge & rebuild the Icon Cache In Windows.

 If you need to rebuild the Icon cache, Open File Explorer > Folder Options > Views to show Hidden System Files.
 Next, go to C:\Users\Username\AppData\Local folder and delete the hidden IconCache.db file.
 Reboot.
 This action will purge and rebuild the icon cache.

 There is also another way to do it, should the above method not work for you.

 Kill Explorer.exe process.
-In Windows 7, click Start button > Hold down Ctrl+Shift & Right Click on empty area in the Start Menu > Click “Exit Explorer”.
+In Windows 7, click Start button > Hold down Ctrl+Shift & Right Click on an empty area in the Start Menu > Click “Exit Explorer”.
 In Windows 8, you may do so via the Task Manager.

 Open the command prompt window, type each of the following and after every command, hit the Enter button:

 cd /d %userprofile%\AppData\Local attrib –h IconCache.db del IconCache.db start explorer

 Your Windows Icon Cache would have been rebuilt.

 You may also want to check out our freeware Icon Cache Rebuilder Tool to automate the entire process of repairing icon cache.

 Windows 10 users may want to read – Rebuild Icon Cache, Clear Thumbnail cache in Windows 10.